-Mr Potkin, the Career Lead at Aylesbury High School, would be pleased to hear from anyone who would be prepared to come and speak.
+Mr Potkin, the Careers Lead at Aylesbury High School, would be pleased to hear from anyone who would be prepared to come and speak to our students or may be able to offer work experience opportunities to our students.
 You can contact him on [email protected] or via the main school switchboard 01296 388222.

 Students are also more than welcome to join the careers Google Classroom group.
-The code to join the group can be found on the careers notice board.
+The code to join the group can be found on the careers notice board outside TC6.
 Here students will find out about up and coming career talks and information about other opportunities being offered both locally and nationally.

-To support students along the way we subscribe to two useful websites which students would find helpful to explore:
+To support students along the way we subscribe to eCLIPS which students would find helpful to explore:

 Some other very useful websites students may like to access to search for opportunities, explore careers and apprenticeship opportunities and gain experience within local businesses are: